What a CEO Needs to Know About Predictive Analytics

 - What are the risks?

-This paper is designed to answer these questions and in the process, make you look intelligent when talking to your peers about “Advanced Analytics”.
+This post is designed to answer these questions and in the process, make you look intelligent when talking to your peers about “Advanced Analytics”.

 The really good news is that the contents are based on 16 years in the field, the facts are actually true and will give you a clear position to evaluate this incredibly powerful capability.